Ball of the Foot Pain

-- Perform icing, elevation and take a two week course of anti-inflammatory medication to start too cool down the swelling in the digit.
-These treatments are not just to control to the pain, but to reduce the swelling which will lead to faster healing times.
+- Perform icing, elevation and take a two-week course of anti-inflammatory medication to start to cool down the swelling in the digit.
+These treatments are not just to control the pain but to reduce the swelling, which will lead to faster healing times.

-- Calf, plantar fascia and ankle stretching is essential to the healing process.
+- Calf, plantar fascia, and ankle stretching are essential to the healing process.

 Ball of the Foot Pain Treatment Infographic: